Gameday inactives, injuries and weather: Week 4

 TODAY’S KEY GAME-TIME DECISIONS

-Early games: WR Terry McLaurin, RB Chris Carson, WR DeAndre Hopkins, WR Christian Kirk, RB Joe Mixon, RB Kareem Hunt
+Early games: WR Terry McLaurin (active), RB Chris Carson (active), WR DeAndre Hopkins (active), WR Christian Kirk (active), RB Joe Mixon (active), RB Kareem Hunt (active)

 Afternoon games: RB Zack Moss